Who we are

 Cathy has an established track record as an educational leader in a range of inner city secondary schools in challenging circumstances in London and Birmingham.
 During her career she has mentored and coached aspirant Headteachers and senior leaders.

-Prior to working in education, Cathy had a successful career within stage management in the theatre, working across the UK.
+Prior to working in education, Cathy had a successful career within stage management in the theatre, working across theatres in the UK.